Barunah Plains Homestead: History

 Graham Mills bought the property from the Russell family in 1978, and subsequently restored the homestead and surrounds.
 In the early 1990s, GW Mills and sons decided that they needed an alternative source of income to supplement their wool business, and opened the property as tourist accommodation, using parts of the homestead, two cottages and the former shearers' quarters.
 In 1995, Mills added a 9-hole golf course, using the shearers' quarters as a clubhouse.
 The clubhouse was ranked by BRW as the fifth-best in Victoria in 1998, and was then in the process of expansion.
 In that year, the property had 11,000 sheep, crops of wheat, barley and oats, and the tourist business.
 In 1998, the local council approved plans to create a country-club development, motel and conference centre at the site, but that did not eventuate.

 In 1999, part of the property was sold when the owners were unable to sell it as a whole.
 It was bought by internet entrepreneur and politician Evan Thornley in 2001.
 He advertised the property for sale in 2012, at which time the Geelong Advertiser reported that potential buyers were visiting the property "in helicopters that cost almost half the property's $4.5 million-plus asking price."

+Damian Canny purchased Barunah Plains from Evan Thornley, taking possession on 20 January 2016.